just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Caesar-Cipher-App.rst

 .. fillintheblank:: mcsp-6-5-4
     :casei:

+    .. raw:: html

-    The following word was encrypted using a Caesar cipher with a shift of 2: ecguct.
+    	<p>The following word was encrypted using a Caesar cipher with a shift of 2: <b>ecguct</b>.
 What word is it?
-Type your answer into the text box.  |blank|
+Type your answer into the text box.</p>

     - :caesar: That's right!
 With a shift of 2, the letter 'c' becomes 'e'.
 The letter 'a' becomes 'c', and so on giving caesar as the secret word.
       :x: